 Tribal's business model is principally the development, licence, implementation, hosting and support of its own software products.
 It also conducts quality assurance audits of educational institutions, undertakes surveys and research of educational institutions, and produces benchmark reports based on its industry knowledge and expertise.

 We operate in the UK, Europe, Australia, New Zealand, Canada, United States, Middle East and South East Asia.
-Tribal's group trading entities are detailed in the appended Corporate Entities Table in our full Modern Slavery Statement.
+Tribal's group trading entities are detailed in the appended Corporate Entities Table below.

 The majority of Tribal's supply chain is based in low-risk countries where forms of modern slavery are not prevalent.

-Our anti modern slavery strategy and diligence processes are developed and reviewed by a cross functional group, Global Governance Group, which includes representatives from Finance, Legal, GRC, Property, Human Resources.
-In the last 12 months we have developed and refined a Global Supplier Management Framework to ensure consistency across the organisation and that the supply chain is robust, ethical and ensure modern slavery or human trafficking is not taking place within our supply chains.
+Our anti modern slavery strategy and diligence processes are developed and reviewed by a cross functional Global Governance Group which includes representatives from Finance, Legal, GRC, Property, and Human Resources.
+We have an externally audited Global Supplier Management Framework to ensure consistent supplier management throughout the organisation.
+This includes ensuring that our supply chain is robust and ethical, and that modern slavery or human trafficking is not taking place within our supply chains.
 Tribal's due diligence processes have been tightened in relation to review, negotiation, and approval of commercial contracts.
-Tribal has redrafted its Delegation of Authority Policy (DOA Policy) which is reviewed annually, or more frequently if required.
-This requires all contracts to be reviewed, negotiated, and signed off by the Global Legal Team and the Global Finance Team.
-These steps help to ensure that all contracts are reviewed for compliance with all Tribal governance policies, including its Global Supplier Management Framework.
-These steps help ensure that the contracts we enter into through our subsidiaries contain provisions that conform with the Act or relevant laws of the jurisdictions in which we operate.
+Tribal has redrafted its Delegation of Authority Policy (“DOA Policy”) which is reviewed annually, or more frequently, if required.
+The DOA Policy provides the governance framework for the review and approval of Tribal’s contracts with its customers and suppliers.
+Tribal’s Global Legal Team is responsible for reviewing and negotiating contracts and approvals for contracts are in accordance with the DOA and managed via a Contract Management System.
+These steps help to ensure that all contracts are reviewed for compliance with all Tribal governance policies, including its Global Supplier Management Framework And that the contracts we enter into through our subsidiaries contain provisions that conform with the Act or relevant laws of the jurisdictions in which we operate.

 Our policy framework includes a range of people and procurement policies that outline Tribal’s zero-tolerance approach to modern slavery and its commitment to preventing slavery and human trafficking risks in its business activities.
 Tribal is also committed to ensuring there is transparency in its activities and its approach to tackling modern slavery throughout our supply chains, consistent with the disclosure obligations of the Modern Slavery Act 2015 and the laws of the jurisdictions in which we operate.